iluvjava/Maths/Notebook 2.0/AMATH 583/CPP Basics 1.md

 }
 ```

 To compile the program where "main.cpp" can be correctly executed, we need the command: `c++ main.cpp sqrtamath583.cpp`, where function declaration comes before the function definition.
+(Dependency chart in topological order)

-Then, the program compiles both parts of the program together.
+Then, the program compiles both parts of the program together. **Compiler is linking the files**.
+We just need to feed them into the compiler in the right way.

 ---
 ### **Multi-stage Compilation**